danielharrell/open-eyes-lect-2017-18/Open.md

       a denial of openness.

-Still another reason to wonder about the word "open" comes from the way it is defined in dictionaries, largely through negation.
+Still another reason to wonder about the word "open" comes from the way it gets defined in dictionaries, largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be enough definition for everyday use.
-But what then about those profounder moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
-Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
+But what, then, about those profounder moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
+Here, it seems, we use the word "open" for a positive condition, a way of being, which any negative definition at best only half-comprehends.
 And to ask about the meaning of "open" in this affirmative sense is to ask about the meaning of hospitality, generosity, enlightenment, love.

-Consider, too, how we can speak of our eyes being open rather than closed, to express the difference being being awake and being asleep.
-But why not say this merely of our eyelids?
-To say it of our eyes seems to capture how we somehow see *through* our eyes, to a whole world beyond.
-To ask about the meaning of "open" in this sense, then, is to ask about the meaning of awareness.
-And awareness is arguably not just one state of being, but *our* state of being, the one that underlies all the others, and that helps explain, perhaps, why we use the word "open" with such great scope, and as if it were already understood.
+Nor are these the only states of being expressed by the word "open."
+Think of how we can speak of our eyes being open rather than closed, to express the difference being being awake and being asleep.
+But why say this of our eyes, and not merely our eyelids?
+It seems to capture how we somehow see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
+To ask about the meaning of "open" in this sense, then, is to ask about the meaning of wakefulness, alertness, awareness.
+And awareness is arguably not just one way of being, but *our* way of being, the one that underlies all the others, and that helps explain why we use the word "open" with such great scope, and as if it were already understood.

 [Back to top](#top)

 # Part One: Paradox introduced {#one}

+## The paradox of the jar {#jar}

 Still, our reliance on negation to show that understanding suggests there is something here either *not* understood, or better understood.
-And there is indeed something puzzling about the meaning of "open", even paradoxical, that seems obscured, even hidden, if we take "open" to mean merely "not closed."

-    - In above paragraph, change "paradox" language to "possibility": the very possibility of being open.

-## The paradox of the jar {#jar}

-As a first example of the paradox, suppose I did say "I can't get the jar open"---about a stubborn jar of pickles.
-What would it mean to get the jar opened?
+Suppose, for example, I did say "I can't get the jar open"---about a stubborn jar of pickles.
+What *would* it mean to get the jar opened?

 A first answer, a dictionary answer, might be: to get the lid off.